 Freezing water can cause huge problems on supply, whether it be in the home or out on the farm.
 Issues, such as burst pipes and broken taps, not only impact specific households but can also cause water shortages for others in the locality; especially when leaks go undetected.

-The NFGWS is getting reports of increased levels of water loss on schemes due to the cold snap.
+During cold snaps, the NFGWS frequently gets reports of increased levels of water loss on group water schemes.
 Water loss has cost implications for farmers and other non-domestic consumers on schemes, while it reduces pressure and increases health risks for all consumers as microbiological contaminants may enter the water pipework.

 How can we combat it?